LambdaPT11/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What problem does the context API help solve?
+- [x] What problem does the context API help solve?

+context API gives access of state on an application level.
+State can be removed from the component and supplied to the entire app, so any component ca n have it at any level.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [X] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions tell the reducer what job to perform in regards to state.
+Reducer is the state engine that takes actions and makes changes and returns new state Store is the box that distributes state to the app.
+Components can recieve new state from the store

-- [ ] What is the difference between Application state and Component state?
+- [x] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Component level state stays within or close to the component.
+If CLS is let off its leash it will leave a mess of spider webs all over.
+Application state allows state to be contained and distributed to the entire app at any level.
+If your use of state is low, then component level state is fine.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [x] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Thunk is a middleware that allows for async opperations at the application state level.
+It changes the action by including the dispatch function within the action

-- [ ] What is your favorite state management system you've learned and this sprint?
+- [x] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+I am still not proficient with either to give a good anser here.
+Context seems simplier and has less set up, but redux seems more robust, has more tools and resources, and is widely used.

 ## Project Set Up

 Follow these steps to set up your project:

-- [ ] `fork & clone` this repository.
+- [x] `fork & clone` this repository.
-- [ ] `cd` into the forked copy of this repository.
+- [x] `cd` into the forked copy of this repository.
 - [ ] **RUN** `yarn` to retrieve all `server-side` the dependencies.
 - [ ] **RUN** `yarn start` or `npm start` to get your API up and running on `http://localhost:3333`.
 This is the **URL** you're going to need to use within your React app in order to make AJAX requests for data.
 - [ ] After your API is up and running, you can open chrome and type in `http://localhost:3333/smurfs`.
 You should see an array with one smurf in it returned to you.
 This is an array that your **API** will be using to store our Smurf Data.